Friday, September 10, 2010 Detailed Auto Topics

 Small sample of extended life coolants in current use

-Almost all coolant is ethylene glycol based.
-Despite similar chemical makeup, because of the difference in corrosion protection, different coolants should not be mixed or interchanged.
+Most coolant is ethylene glycol based.
+This is the freeze protection side of coolant and only a small part of the total work it does.
+Despite a similar chemical makeup, the differences in corrosion protection strategies, make each coolant unique.
+Many formulations are in use and we should not mix or interchange different coolants.
 Dexcool is a hybrid-organic acid technology (HOAT) coolant.
-This has to do with the corrosion protection strategy and I will not bore the reader with the details.
+This concerns the corrosion protection strategy and this article will not go into the specific details.
 Other coolants use various other methods.
-What is important is to put back what is specified and to do it in the proper way.
+What is important is always to use what the manufacturer specifies and to do it in the proper manner.

 Five years is the maximum life of Dexcool.
 It is completely depleted by this age.